gnilk/testrunner/README.md

 # Reporting
 The classic console output reporting has been extended to support reporting modules.
 To list all available reporting modules run:
 `trun -R list`
-This will dump the list of reporting module and then exit the program (without running any tests).
+This will dump the list of reporting library and then exit the program (without running any tests).

 Currently (v1.1-DEV) the output would look like:
 ```